 After ten years of struggling to see my stories published while going around and around with the revisions of my novel, something changed.
 I finished the novel.
 I found an agent.
 I signed my first publishing deal.
 I was accepted to attend the Squaw Valley Community of Writers (after having been rejected two years before).
 A short story I wrote was not only published, it was nominated for a Pushcart Prize.
 I wrote a second, more complex novel in a fraction of the time it took me to write the first.

 For the first time I began to feel that my writing career had momentum.
 With a little bit of hindsight, I can attribute this to two things: I was simply unwilling to quit and I started meditating regularly.

 Persistence and Mindfulness

 There is no substitute for persistence.
 There will always be rejections (I still get plenty).
 If one wants to be a writer, one must keep writing.
 What’s more, one must improve.
 That’s where the mindfulness comes in.

-If you’re curious to try meditation and see how it affects your writing, you should check out A Very Important Meeting.
+If you’re curious, but not quite ready for the six-week challenge, visit A Very Important Meeting.
 It’s a free, online mindful writing group I started with a couple friends.
 It has rapidly evolved into a wonderful community and you are absolutely welcome.